syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screen shot displays the **Funnel Chart**.
+The following screenshot displays **funnel chart**:

 ![](Chart-Types_images/Chart-Types_img14.png)

-## Line Chart
+## Line chart

-The **Line Chart** joins the data points on a plot using straight lines that show trends in data at equal intervals.
+The **line chart** joins the data points on a plot using straight lines that show the trends in data at equal intervals.

 {% highlight html %}